Texas vs Miami (FL) Players to Watch - Elite Eight

 Timmy Allen paces the Longhorns at 5.6 rebounds per contest, while also posting 3.5 assists and 10.3 points.

-Dylan Disu averages 8.8 points, 4.4 rebounds and 1 assists per game.
-At the other end, he delivers 0.6 steals and 1.3 blocked shots.
+Dylan Disu averages 8.8 points, 4.4 rebounds and 1 assists per contest, shooting 61.3% from the field.

 Miami (FL) Players to Watch

-Jordan Miller is averaging 15.1 points, 6.2 rebounds and 2.7 assists per game, making 54% of his shots from the floor.
+The Hurricanes receive 15.1 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.

-Wooga Poplar gives the Hurricanes 8.5 points, 3.2 rebounds and 1.4 assists per game.
-He also averages 1.1 steals and 0.2 blocked shots.
+Pack gives the Hurricanes 13.8 points, 2.8 rebounds and 2.4 assists per game.
+He also delivers 1 steal and 0.2 blocked shots.

+The Hurricanes get 8.5 points, 3.2 rebounds and 1.4 assists per game from Wooga Poplar.

 Texas Top Performers (Last 10 Games)